tq-bit/qache/readme.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-### Prerequisites

-Qache has a tiny footprint (8.5kb zipped) and no dependencies.
-It can be used in any Browser or Node environment.
+Qache has a tiny footprint and no dependencies.
+It can be used in any Browser or Node (v14+) environment.

 ### Installation